 Here are seven (lucky?) websites that provide challenging, yet reasonable, questions that could be used as great code samples.
 The websites are: Top Coder, Code Kata, UVa Online Judge, Project Euler, Coding Dojo, and Google Code Jam.

 I strongly suggest you take a minute to check these websites out, they will provide great portfolio pieces and wins off of competitive sites such can afford certain bragging rights (always nice to mention in an interview).

 After you've completed a test project or two it's time to take a moment to understand what frameworks you may need to know to develop in your language.
 Most, if not all, languages have extensive libraries and frameworks used to extend the features of the base language.

 You dont need to know ALL of the frameworks in your language but it is good to know one really well and at least know the others exist if you need them.

 Launch, NOW!
 Get feedback, make changes and update often.

 There are two huge, terrible, application running things that can, and commonly do happen to great software.
 The first is that the software is never launched.
 The second is that no one wants it.
 The best solution to both of these problems is to launch it as soon as possible and then to get feedback, make some changes and update.

 Decide what the bare minimum viable product necessary to launch.
-If your doing a practice ‘code kata’ then the features will already be described.
+If you're doing a practice 'code kata' then the features will already be described.
 Dont add graphics and extra things, just complete the puzzle and launch it.
-This “launch” could be submitting the app to the iTunes store, posting the solution on your blog or submitting it to a coding contest.
+This "launch" could be submitting the app to the iTunes store, posting the solution on your blog or submitting it to a coding contest.

 This will get your code in the eyes of someone who cares, ask them for feedback and make updates based on their comments.
-This will ensure the best code possible and possibly teach you something you didn’t know about the language.
-After you’re sure the code is good then go back and prettify with graphics and features.
+This will ensure the best code possible and possibly teach you something you didn't know about the language.
+After you're sure the code is good then go back and beautify with graphics and features.